-Welcome, I'm so grateful you're here and are interested in learning more about "my story", why I created Worthy Wands, and how I turned my pain into power and started a movement.
+Welcome!
+I'm so grateful you're interested in learning more about why I created Worthy Wands, how I turned my pain into power, and how I started a movement.

-Sometimes to begin a new story, you need to close the book on the old one and start new one.
-This happened in 2017, when I was officially evicted from life as I knew it.
+To begin a new story, you need to close an old book and start a new one.
+For me, this happened in 2017 when I was officially evicted from life as I knew it.

-I want you to know what I now know, we don’t get evicted from our lives unless there's a better life waiting for us to claim.
-We don’t get our so-called "identities" ripped away from us unless there’s a more authentic, truer identity that we're meant to take hold of instead.
+I want you to know something: we don’t get our so-called "identities" ripped away from us unless there’s a more authentic, more true identity we're meant to take hold of instead.

-So why did I create these necklaces?
-These were a divine download during a very dark time in my life when I needed an anchor, a truth north, something to hang onto that no one could ever take away from me ever again, and a tool to reprogram my subconscious mind.
+Why did I create these necklaces?
+These were necessary during a very dark time in my life when I needed an anchor, a truth north, and something to hang onto that no one could ever take away from me ever again.
+I needed a tool to reprogram my subconscious mind.

-Behind every strong, independent women lies a broken little who had to learn to get back up and warrior on!
+Behind every strong, independent woman lies a broken little girl who had to learn to get back up and push on like a warrior!

-I didn’t sit with my pain back then and let it transform me because I didn’t know how.
-I was a young woman living in a dorm away from home, going to university what did I know?
-What would happen when my parents found out?
-What would that do to everyone that I loved?
-So the shame, and the trying to peace kept me from healing from that experience.
+The shame kept me from healing from that experience.
 I was taught not to speak my truth because it would only hurt others.
-So, I just stuffed it deep down inside and I took on the label of damaged goods on a very subconscious level for the next 20 some years.
+So, I stuffed it deep down inside and took on the label of damaged goods on a very subconscious level for the next 20 some years.

 Maybe you see yourself in my story?

-See, our ego has only one job, to validate the narratives we tell it - this is why I've designed these anchors with empowering words to help reprogram our subconscious minds, because it learns through repetition.
-So if we believe the narrative that we're not enough, we will always be seeking outside of ourselves for more, and if we believe that we're not worthy, the universe delivers like Amazon Prime all things to validate that narrative.
-Cancel subscription ASAP!
+If we believe the narrative that we're not enough, we will always be outside ourselves looking for more, and if we believe that we're not worthy, the universe delivers negativity, like Amazon Prime, to validate that narrative.
+Cancel that subscription ASAP!

-Funny enough, my name Amanda means "Worthy of Love" but it wasn't until I was evicted from life as I knew it at 44, in 2017 that I allowed myself to completely unbecome that story and find a truer one to claim.
-One where I could be the leading lady in my own life.
-The one where I could become my own hero.
+My name, Amanda, means "worthy of love," but it wasn't until I was evicted from life at 44, in 2017, that I allowed myself to completely unbecome that old story and find a true one where I could be the leading lady in my own life.
+The one where I could become my own hero!

-I had to completely rewired my brain and do a CTRL ALT DEL on my life and program myself with words that FELT good.
-I needed help, and I needed a a daily reminder that I WAS WORTHY, that I was ENOUGH that I was a WARRIOR and warriors could do hard things, and that if I lead with LOVE, I would always win.
-I mean my name means worthy of love for god sakes right?!
+I had to completely rewire my brain, change my life, and reprogram myself with words that felt good.
+I needed help and needed a daily reminder that I WAS WORTHY, that I was ENOUGH, that I was a WARRIOR, and that warriors can do hard things.
+If I lead with LOVE, I will always win.
+I mean, my name means “worthy of love” for god’s sake!

-Our brains love repetition, it’s how it learns, and this is how new neural pathways are created.
-So, these are more than just a cute accessory, seeing these words and embodying them is how you rewire, neuroplasticity for the win! :)
+Our brain learns by repetition and it’s how new neural pathways are created.
+These jewelry pieces are more than just cute accessories.
+Seeing these words and embodying them is how you rewire positivity into your brain.
+Neuroplasticity for the win!

-Today there are 4000 plus in the world working their magic, and changing lives including my own.
+Today, there are 4000+ necklaces in the world working their magic and changing lives, including my own.
 We also donate 10% of every sale to help stop the human sex trafficking of women and children.